Ethan23p/agent-dashboard/_context/project_contents.md

 from datetime import datetime
 from typing import List

+# --- Module Imports ---
+# We import our custom modules first, following best practices.
-from agent_definitions import fast  # Import the fast_agent instance
-from ui_manager import (
+from agent_definitions import fast  # The `FastAgent` instance and its agent definitions. from ui_manager import (
     get_user_input_async,
     print_agent_response,